vanus-labs/docs/content/cloud-docs/source/aws-postgresql-cdc/setup.md

+#
-## Prerequisites
+# Prerequisites
-Before creating your PostgreSQL connection, you must have:

 - An SQL client
 - A running PostgreSQL server
 - A database, schema and Table

-## Getting Started
+---

+**Perform the following steps to configure your Amazon RDS PostGreSQL Source:**

-### Step 1: Setup A PostgreSQL database server in AWS using RDS
+# Step 1: Setup A PostgreSQL database server in AWS using RDS

-#### Creating an RDS account
+## Creating an RDS account
 1. Log in to the [AWS Management Console](https://aws.amazon.com/)

 2. Click on the left navigation pane called **services** click on database and select **RDS**.